powersync-ja/powersync-js/demos/react-advanced-ui/README.md

 ### 8. Run the demo app

-In the repo directory, run the following to start the development server:
+In this directory, run the following to start the development server:

 ```bash
 pnpm dev